colinc27/BillionDollarBudget/README.md

   ## Description <a name="description"></a>
   For this project we created a budgeting app that allows the user to add there expected income and expences to track and compare them againt there actual spending month over month.
   ## Installation <a name="installation"></a>
   This will be a heroku app which will be available in the usage section below.
-Other than that if you decide to work on this pp you will have to run npm i to get all necesarry packages for running the app.
+Other than that if you decide to work on this app you will have to run npm i to get all necesarry packages for running the app.
   ## Usage <a name="usage"></a>
   Please use the following link to access the app:[Heroku Link](www.google.com) Here is a screenshot of the home page